 The calibration pipeline, calcos, has been developed by STScI to support the calibration of HST/COS data.
-Although the COS pipeline benefits from the design heritage of previous HST instruments and of the Far Ultraviolet Spectroscopic Explorer (FUSE), the calcos modules are tailored specifically to the COS instrument and based on data reduction algorithms defined by the COS Instrument Definition Team (IDT) and the COS team at STScI.
+Although the COS pipeline benefits from the design heritage of previous HST instruments and of the Far Ultraviolet Spectroscopic Explorer (FUSE), the calcos modules are tailored specifically to the COS instrument and based on data reduction algorithms defined by the COS Investigation Definition Team (IDT) and the COS team at STScI.
 As with other HST pipelines, calcos uses an association table (the

 Calcos is designed with a common underlying structure for processing FUV and NUV channels which, respectively, use a cross delay line (XDL) and a Multi Anode Microchannel Array (MAMA) detector.
 The calcos calibration pipeline includes pulse-height filtering and geometric correction for the FUV channel, and flat-field, deadtime, and Doppler correction for both channels.
 It includes methods for obtaining an accurate wavelength calibration by using the onboard spectral line lamps.
 A background subtracted spectrum is produced and the instrument sensitivity is applied to create the final flux calibrated spectrum.

 There are two basic types of raw data files:

 ACCUM images of the detector.
 Calcos must convert these into one dimensional calibrated flux and wavelength arrays, and must be able to perform different types of calibration processes to accommodate the different input types.

 The level of calibration performed depends upon the data type.